-- Level of educational qualification
+- level of educational qualification

-- People in rural areas
+- people in rural areas

-- People without English as a first language
+- people without English as a first language

 Reasons for being offline

-There is never one set solution and our approach is to help partners work out where they would like to be.
-Then we support them as they navigate that path, overcoming obstacles where they appear, and sticking with them until they reach their goal.
+There is never one set solution and a suggested approach is to help partners work out where they would like to be.
+Then support them as they navigate that path, overcoming obstacles where they appear, and sticking with them until they reach their goal.

 We all know people who have been given a device from friends or family and it’s sitting in a drawer, unused.
 This is because the device is only solving one of the barriers to digital inclusion and the other barriers haven’t been addressed.

 Access and accessibility

 Access to internet connectivity and digital devices is a vital component of becoming digitally included.
 This could be through:

 - a phone or tablet with a data connection

 Devices can be expensive, and people who lack in skills or motivation may be reluctant to spend money on one, especially in cases of deprivation.
 Other solutions include:

 - device lending schemes